 Pain and suffering damages can be awarded after a car accident, a slip and fall accident or medical malpractice.
 The key is to show that the injury caused a loss of quality of life.

 Calculating pain and suffering can be a big source of disagreement.
 The more severe your distress, the more you can claim.
 Your broken foot is much less severe than a spinal injury, for example.
 Articulating your distress can be difficult.
 An experienced attorney can help you present your case more persuasively by providing documentation and evidence of the seriousness of your pain and suffering.
-You may also want to present expert testimony, such as that of a doctor.
+You may also want to present legal professional testimony, such as that of a doctor.

 Maximum Amounts of Pain and Suffering Damages